Hydrated silica

 Hydrated silica is a form of silicon dioxide, which has a variable amount of water in the formula.
 When dissolved in water, it is usually known as silicic acid.
-It is found in nature as opal (which has been mined as a gemstone for centuries), and in the cell walls of diatoms.
+It is found in nature as opal, and in the cell walls of diatoms- hence is found in diatomaceous earth.
 It is also synthetically manufactured for use in toothpaste as an abrasive to assist in cleaning.
 Hydrated silica can be dehydrated to produce silica gel, which is used as a desiccant.
 It is also used in various paints and varnishes and in the production of beer.

 Use in toothpaste

 Diatomaceous earth, originally mined as "tooth powder" is a naturally occurring hydrated silica.
 As a fine gel abrasive, frequently combined with softer calcium carbonate (from chalk) it helps to remove plaque.
 Milled to a slightly larger size, the grains are more aggressive and are used in tooth bleaching formulations.
 Hydrated silica is a useful abrasive in toothpastes because it does not chemically interact with other active ingredients, especially sodium fluoride.